- 09 Sep 2011

 Quantity vs. Quality: Exclusion by Platforms with Network Effects

-Executive Summary — Many well-known platforms regulate access and transactions even though excluded users would be willing to pay the "price of admission."
+Overview — Many well-known platforms regulate access and transactions even though excluded users would be willing to pay the "price of admission."
 For example, Apple routinely excludes certain application developers from its highly popular iPhone store, and videogame console manufacturers such as Microsoft, Sony, and Nintendo restrict access to a select set of game developers.
 Exclusion is oftentimes a necessary strategic instrument, which allows platforms to trade off the quantity versus the "quality" of users.
 Andrei Hagiu's paper builds a simple strategic model that formalizes the choices of possible exclusion policies and discusses the potential gains and losses of exclusion.
 Key concepts include:

 - This model captures the incentives that platforms (one-sided and multi-sided) have to exclude some participants who would be willing to pay the price of access.